 Opening concert of the 2006–2007 season at Carnegie Hall with the Cleveland Orchestra

-Edward Downes, Peter Hall – Maria Ewing (Salome), Michael Devlin (John the Baptist) – Royal Opera House, Covent Garden
+Peter Hall (stage director), Edward Downes (music director) – With Maria Ewing (Salome), Michael Devlin (John the Baptist) – Royal Opera House, Covent Garden